-If the party at fault for the accident is uninsured or has insufficient coverage and you have Uninsured / Underinsured (UM / UIM) coverage, you will also be able to start a claim with your own insurance company.
-At this point, your own company would consider you an “adversary claimant” because you are now attempting to obtain compensation from them which all insurance companies try to prevent or at least minimize.
+If the party at fault for the accident is uninsured or has insufficient coverage and you have Uninsured / Underinsured (UM / UIM) coverage, you will be able to start a claim with your own insurance company.
+At this point, your own company would consider you an “adversary claimant” because you are now attempting to obtain compensation from them, which all insurance companies try to prevent or at least minimize.
 Make no mistake, any perceived loyalty by your own insurer does not exist as you are now an adverse claimant seeking compensation.

-If the negotiations process results in a mutual settlement, you will be provided a liability release to sign and then a check will be issued to you.
-Make careful note that you will then have to pay all medical providers with outstanding balances, subrogate (reimburse) all medical insurers including Medicare or Medicaid, med pay from your own insurer, and anyone else who has a lien on the claim.
+If the negotiations process results in a mutual settlement, you will be provided a liability release to sign and a check will be issued to you.
+Make careful note that you will have to pay all medical providers with outstanding balances, subrogate (reimburse) all medical insurers including Medicare or Medicaid, med pay from your own insurer, and anyone else who has a lien on the claim.
 It is advisable to attempt to negotiate all of these bills, liens, and expenses down.
-After all expenses and doctors, medical insurers, lien holders and possibly the government are paid back, you are left with the net proceeds of the settlement.
+After all expenses and doctors, medical insurers, lien holders, and possibly the government are paid back, you are left with the net proceeds of the settlement.
 Such proceeds are not taxable by the I.R.S.
 Hopefully the net proceeds are a fair amount of compensation for all of the losses that you suffered as a result of the negligence of the party at fault.

 If you are not satisfied with the final offer that the insurance company tenders to you and do not agree to settle your claim, you always have the right to file a lawsuit in the jurisdiction where the accident happened or where the defendant lives.